kubernetes/enhancements/keps/sig-api-machinery/2876-crd-validation-expression-language/README.md

 ### Resource constraints

 For Beta, per-request execution time will be constrained via a context-passed timeout.
-This timeout will be set for Beta at 5 seconds.
-We are allocating 10 seconds total for validation, and giving CEL expressions half of that time.
-We want to see how CEL performs in Beta before raising or lowering that figure.
+For Beta, we are looking at a range between 100 milliseconds and 1 second for the timeout.
+We want to see how
+CEL performs in Beta before deciding what specific duration to set the timeout to.
 If the timeout is exceeded, the error message will include how long each expression took to evaluate.

 We will provide time and space benchmarks to show what can be expected in typical and worst-case scenarios for CEL expressions, and that for most use cases, the timeout alone will be sufficient.